oxivanisher/role-html_inventory/README.md

 Notes
 -----

+* This is currently broken on debian trixie systems because of: https://github.com/fboender/ansible-cmdb/issues/259
 * If you use the `oxivanisher.ansible_userspace` role, there are several similarities which is ideal to use the same user for both tasks.

 Requirements